BOB NOLAN: EARLY LIFE AND CAREER (1908 - 1931)

 In the Summer of 1919, when Harry heard that Flora was preparing to return to New Brunswick to reclaim her boys, he wrote an urgent letter to his sister, Fannie, asking her to take them home to Boston with her until he was well enough to send for them.
 So Fannie appeared at the old homestead without warning one afternoon and left with the boys early the next morning.
 Little Earle cried; Bob said nothing.
 Their surname was changed to their father's adopted name of "Nolan" and their mother was never able to find them.
 She had no recourse because, unhappily, Harry was legally well within his rights under Manitoba law at this time.
 Custody of the children was always given to the husband.
 The wife had no rights and, indeed, was not even legally considered a "person".

-While the boys lived in Boston with their aunt, Bob attended school for the two years until, in 1921, Harry finally sent for him.
-Grace Thompson learned more about the school the Nolan boys may have attended:
+While the boys lived in Boston with their aunt, Bob attended school for two years until, in 1921, Harry finally sent for him.
+Fellow researcher, Grace Thompson, learned more about the school the Nolan boys may have attended:

 Belmont Elementary School, 2009